How to complete an Estimate of Benefits Form

 • The pensionable pay the employee has actually received in the last 365 days.

-• Term time employees the pensionable pay they received for the contractual weeks worked.
+• For term time employees, the pensionable pay they received for the contractual weeks worked.

 • Any pensionable extras paid in the last 365 days should be included in this figure.